Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- The two teams combine to score 55.4 points per game, 0.4 more than the total in this contest.
+- Sunday's over/under is 0.9 points lower than the two team's combined 55.4 points per game average.

-- The 63.6 points per game these two squads have allowed to opponents this season are 8.6 more than the 55 over/under in this contest.
+- This contest's total is 9.1 points under the 63.6 these two squads combine to give up per game in 2020.

-- Chiefs games have an average total of 54.4 points this season, 0.6 fewer than Sunday's over/under.
+- The Chiefs and their opponents score an average of 54.4 points per game, 0.1 fewer than Sunday's total.

-- The 44.7 PPG average total in Football Team games this season is 10.3 points fewer than this game's over/under.
+- In 2020, games involving the Football Team have averaged a total of 44.7 points, 9.8 fewer than this game's set over/under.

 Chiefs stats and trends

-- Kansas City has one win against the spread in five games this year.

-- The Chiefs have been favored by 6.5 points or more two times this season and covered the spread in one of them.
+- This season, the Chiefs have one against the spread win in two games as a favorite of 6.5 points or more.

-- Kansas City's games this year have hit the over on four of six set point totals (66.7%).
+- Kansas City's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

 - This year, the Chiefs score just 0.2 fewer points per game (30.8) than the Football Team surrender (31).

-- Kansas City is 1-2 against the spread and 2-1 overall in games when it puts up more than 31 points.
+- When Kansas City scores more than 31 points, it is 1-2 against the spread and 2-1 overall.

-- In games that Kansas City picks up more than 407.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Kansas City amasses more than 407.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Chiefs have turned the ball over seven more times (11 total) than the Football Team have forced a turnover (4) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with Washington.